kubernetes/kubernetes/docs/pods.md

 Pods facilitate data sharing and communication among their constituents.

 The applications in the pod all use the same network namespace/IP and port space, and can find and communicate with each other using localhost.
 Each pod has an IP address in a flat shared networking namespace that has full communication with other physical computers and containers across the network.
-The hostname is set to the pod's Name for the containers within the pod.
+The hostname is set to the pod's Name for the application containers within the pod.
 [More details on networking](networking.md).

-In addition to defining the application containers that run in the pod, the mount namespace allows the pod to provide a set of shared storage volumes.
+In addition to defining the application containers that run in the pod, the pod specifies a set of shared storage volumes.
 Volumes enable data to survive container restarts and to be shared among the applications within the pod.

 ### Management